diku-dk/ap-e2025-pub/week7/README.md

 Now the procedure is to generate a `StdGen` using seed `s + i * 10000 + j` - this means every cell will have a (potentially) different `StdGen`.
 Using this `StdGen`, pick a random element from the `strategies` list.
-This is done by generating a random number in the range `[1, length strategies]`, then indexing with `!!`.
+This is done by generating a random number in the range `[0, length strategies-1]`, then indexing with `!!`.
 Finally, construct an `RPSCell` that contains the picked colour and strategy.